-- E12 Include unpaid overtime. - E13 This includes any time for which respondents are paid above and beyond their basic wage or salary.
+E12 Include unpaid overtime.

+- E13 This includes any time for which respondents are paid above and beyond their basic wage or salary.
 Such overtime payments need not be at any increased rate. - E15 Code one only.
 If more than one applies code one which applies to greatest part of working time. - E16 If respondent works mainly by travelling around or travels to one or more places ask how long it takes to get to an office or depot if this place is visited at least once a week.
 Note this is for getting to work not the full round trip time.
 There is a new code for 'Doesn't apply'.
-Please only use this code in extreme cases where it is impossible to give any kind of average i.e., the respondent never visits a depot etc.
+Please only use this code in extreme cases where it is impossible to give any kind of average i.e., the respondent never visits a depot etc. - E17 'Main means' is for the greatest part of the distance covered between home and work.

-- You work.
 Where a 'car pool' system is used where members drive some days and travel as passengers for others code for most frequent in a usual week.

-If 'other' code 9 and specify answer in the pop-up box. - E20 & E22 Include cases where respondent received Statutory Sick Pay or Statutory Maternity Pay (i.e., is currently on paid maternity leave).
+E20 & E22 Include cases where respondent received Statutory Sick Pay or Statutory Maternity Pay (i.e., is currently on paid maternity leave).